plot_relationship.py

 sweepvar (str, optional): Variable to group the data and create multiple panels

 on the plot.
-Default is 'modelname'.
+Default is 'models'.

 facet_var (str, optional): Variable used to create subplots based on its unique